gsbingo17/es-to-fs/TUTORIAL.md

 - `username` and `password`: Your Elasticsearch credentials
 - `apiKey`: Alternative to username/password (leave empty if using username/password)
 - `indices`: Array of index names or patterns to migrate
+- `queryFilters`: Optional array of query filters to apply to specific indices
+  - `index`: The index name to apply the filter to
+  - `query`: Elasticsearch query in JSON format (supports all Elasticsearch query DSL)
 - `tls`: Set to `true` if your Elasticsearch uses HTTPS
 - `skipVerify`: Set to `true` to skip certificate verification (not recommended for production)
 - `connectionTimeout`: Connection timeout in seconds